k2view-academy/K2View-Academy/articles/AI_fusion/02_agent_framework/02_core_components.md

 Fabric's built-in vector store is mainly recommended for:

 * Unstructured data associated with the business entity LUI, such as personal contracts and agreements.
-* Framework operational tasks, such as plans, procedures and base KB.
+* Framework operational tasks, such as plans, procedures and the base KB.

 For complex documents like tariff plans, device support guides, or marketing materials, consider dedicated vector DB services such as AWS Bedrock Knowledge Base.